PINKI-GUPTA/calculator/README.md

 # projects
-This is a simple biggner level calculator.
+This is a simple biggner level calculator program